 Pit 7 is located at 1.8 mile on the A Road between Hawk Inlet and Young Bay.
 The pit was initially developed in 1987 to support construction of the roads and other mine facilities.
 Pit 7 has been partially backfilled with peat and gravel material from the Tailings area, and tree stumps and reclamation materials derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road.
 In 2008 crews stockpiled, crushed and hauled sorted material from the 1.4 mile sand pit to Pit 7.
 Despite iron staining on the south pit wall, iron staining observed in the drainage from the pit is mostly due to dissolution of iron-rich oxide coatings in the peat and gravel fill rather than from the pit walls themselves.
 Temporary hydroseeding of the peat has resulted in a productive grass cover of these materials.
 Monitoring results of drainage from the pit are shown in Figures 3.2 to 3.15.
-Relatively low sulfate concentrations (approximately 200 mg/l) and low metal values support the conclusion that limited sulfide oxidation is occurring at Pit 7.
+Relatively low sulfate concentrations (approximately 200 mg/l) and low dissolved metal values support the conclusion that limited sulfide oxidation is occurring at Pit 7.
 Dissolution of iron and manganese oxides in the fill stored in the pit has produced elevated concentrations of these metals in the drainage.
-Oxidation of the drainage and re-precipitation of the metals is expected in the constructed wetlands at the entrance to the pit.
+Oxidation of the drainage and reprecipitation of the metals is expected in the constructed wetlands downgradient of the pit.
+Increases in total lead and zinc concentrations were observed in stormwater samples from Pit 7